Regarding Recent Executive Orders on Immigration

 - ACLU/NYCLU The American Civil Liberties Union has taken the lead on legal challenges to the executive orders.
 You can visit the New York Civil Liberties Union (the New York affiliate of the ACLU) website for information on requesting legal assistance or for its many resources, including Know Your Rights When Asked About Immigration Status.

-- Legal Aid Society You can call the Legal Aid Society’s newly established immigration hotline at 844-955-3425.
+- Legal Aid Society You can call the Legal Aid Society’s immigration hotline at 844-955-3425.
 Legal Aid attorneys are reachable in various languages to assist families who have an immediate ICE detention case, questions about their rights, or other pressing immigration concerns.
 Legal Aid also issued an emergency plan fact sheet in several languages to help communities prepare in case of detention and deportation of a family member.